-"While there is a wealth of valuable literature of educational nature which may be had of Kiwanis Intenational, the use of which by the local chairmen t International Committee desires to foster in every we the Committee felt that a real need might be met by leaflet containing a brief, popular, but comprehens statement of the main facts and features of Kiwanis state to the member, the prospective member, or interested outsider might desire."
+"While there is a wealth of valuable literature of an educational nature which may be had of Kiwanis International, the use of which by the local chairmen the International Committee desires to foster in every way, the Committee felt that a real need might be met by a leaflet containing a brief, popular, but comprehensive statement of the main facts and features of Kiwanis such as the new member, the prospective member, or the interested outsider might desire."

-Semi-annual report of the International Oc mittee on Kiwanis Education to the International Board of Trustees.-Dec.
-4, 1920.
+Semi-annual report of the International Committee on Kiwanis Education to the International Board of Trustees,-Dec.
+4, 1929.